FarronF/limerick-council-meetings/meetings/2023/03/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd January 2023.md

 the Motion if legal advice were sought on the matter.
 The Chief Executive agreed to the

-request to seek formal legal advice on the matter.--- 17
+request to seek formal legal advice on the matter.
+---
+17

 12.